 You are instructed to avoid eating or drinking after midnight before surgery.
 Ask a family member or friend to be with you at the hospital for support and comfort.
 Specific instructions will be given depending on the surgery being performed, but pre-operative Optifast diet will be needed.

 Besides weight loss issues, reasons for revision can be due to a number of different complications depending on the type of primary procedure such as slipped gastric band, band erosion, narrowing/stricture in the sleeved stomach, staple line leak, reflux, internal hernia or persistent ulcer.

-Revision surgery may involve in repositioning of the gastric band, replacement or fixation of access port, re-sleeving a stretched stomach tube, trimming a gastric pouch , conversion of gastric band to gastric bypass or conversion of sleeve gastrectomy to gastric bypass.
+Revision surgery may involve in repositioning of the gastric band, replacement or fixation of access port, re-sleeving a stretched stomach tube, trimming a gastric pouch , conversion of gastric band to gastric bypass or conversion of gastric sleeve to gastric bypass.